nginnever/ippm-registry/README.md

 # gx-registry

-A blockchain registry for the Gx package manager
+A blockchain registry for the Gx package

+As with gx, gx-registry is Alpha Quality.
+It's not perfect yet.
+It will cost a small amount of money to publish while reading and searching the registry will always be free.
+All publish fees go to the blockchain miners processing the scripts in the transaction to set the registration.
+See ToDo for more info.

 ## Blockchain